- Acne Marks & Scars

-Avoid sun tanning for the next 7-10 days.
-Also apply an appropriate sunscreen.
+Avoid sun tanning for 7 days before and after the treatment.
+Also apply appropriate sunscreen.

 Can I get Q-Switched Laser done if I am pregnant?

-I’m on Roaccutane.
+I’m on Accutane.
 Can I still do Q-Switched?

 You can – as the Q-Switched isn’t an ablative laser, it doesn’t thin your skin and you can do it while you are on Roaccutane.

 Convinced?
-Make an appointment for a Q-Switched Trial at $85 with Mizu, and see the difference for yourself!
+Whatsapp us to get an appointment for a Q-Switched Trial at $85 with Mizu, and see the difference for yourself!